 - “Fancy Gap,” published April 16, 2014 in Word Riot.

-spencer d0t fleury at that mail service google runs.
+If you want to send me email, my address is spencer d0t fleury at that mail service google runs.
 You know the one.